graiul/The-GR3-Algorithm/README.md

-# The GR3 Algorithm for Subgraph Isomorphism.
+# The GR3 Algorithm for Parallel Quantum Searching of Subgraph Isomorphism
 Link to the published article in IEEE Xplore: https://ieeexplore.ieee.org/document/9559108